sumanchapai/finance-app/README.md

 ## Users
     Permissions
-    - Admin(togglable)
+    - Admin(toggle-able)

 1. System starts with an admin user.
 1. With the consensus of all admin, new users can be added.
-1. With the consensus of all admin, the admin perssion of a user can be toggled.
+1. With the consensus of all admin, the admin permission of a user can be toggled.

 ## Sets
 1. Any user can form a non-existing set.
 A set is a collection of users.